LostInBrittany/granite-elements/README.md

 - [ace-widget](https://github.com/LostInBrittany/ace-widget) - Polymer wrap around *Ace Editor*
 - [granite-ajax-saver](https://github.com/LostInBrittany/granite-ajax-saver/) - A lightweight element to save the response from an AJAX call into a file on the local filesystem
 - [granite-alert](https://github.com/LostInBrittany/granite-alert/) - Bootstrap-like alerts
-- [granite-bootstrap](https://github.com/LostInBrittany/granite-bootstrap/) - Wrapping of *Bootstrap CSS* as Polymer element` to be used as shared style in full ShadowDOM mode
 - [granite-clipboard](https://github.com/LostInBrittany/granite-clipboard/) - A lightweight element wrapping-up *clipboard.js*
 - [granite-file-reader](https://github.com/LostInBrittany/granite-file-reader/) - A lightweight element to read a file from the local filesystem
 - [granite-file-saver](https://github.com/LostInBrittany/granite-file-saver/) - A lightweight element to save content to a file on the local filesystem